 Daniel Townson MPA

-Dan has a passion for Paramedics Australasia, having been a member since 2008.
-He wears many hats in the Queensland Chapter Committee, including student adviser and liaison, executive committee member, professional development coordinator and membership registrar.
+Daniel has a passion for Paramedics Australasia, having been a member since 2008.
+He has worn many hats in the Queensland Chapter Committee, including student adviser and liaison, executive committee member, professional development coordinator and membership registrar.
 He brings to the PA Board a strong commitment to quality professional development, paramedic education and professional recognition.